mikesteele/dc2/README.md

 By rendering into a seperate root, v2 doesn't have to worry about being rendered over.

 This also fixes the long-standing issue with Chinese, Japanese and Korean subtitles on Netflix.
-These three languages are rendered as SVG on Netflix, which isn't easy to render for us to into.
+These three languages are rendered as SVG on Netflix, which isn't easy for the v1 adapters to render into.
 By rendering in a seperate root, it doesn't matter what the caption window is.
 See https://github.com/mikesteele/dual-captions/issues/48.

 ## Running